marcuswonder/blackjack/README.md

 ### Rules
 In order to effectively design the win logic, I first set the parameters of the game to know how to proceed.
 These are the rules that I chose:
  - Dealer holds at 17
- - Dealer's Blackjack always wins
- - It's a push if both players bust
+ - Player's bust always loses
  - No betting

 <br>